 One of the great things about getting an auto insurance quote online is that you can shop and make decisions at your own pace.
 So while you're getting quotes, take your time and make the quote tools work for you.
 Explore how different coverage amounts and combinations affect your premium, and don't forget to scout around for all the discounts you may be eligible for.

 You'll probably see a range of prices when you're shopping for auto insurance online.
 It's true that premiums can vary widely (we don't like to brag, but people who switch to Allstate save an average $375 per year*), make sure you're comparing similar coverage features, limits and deductibles.

-Your auto insurance is an important decision.
+Choosing your auto insurance provider is an important decision.
 From online customer service to prompt and fair claims handling, you need to be comfortable with the company you choose.
-So don't be afraid to pick up the phone and talk to a real live agent before you buy.
+So pick up the phone and talk to a real live agent before you purchase a policy.